pymodbus-dev/pymodbus/README.rst

    pip install pymodbus[serial]

-This will install pymodbus with the pyserial dependency.
+This will install pymodbus with the serialx dependency.

 Pymodbus offers a number of extra options: